The Best Places To Visit In Colorado

 *Submitted by Michelle, That Texas Couple

 Estes Park is truly a quintessential Colorado mountain town about 1.5 hours northwest of Denver.
-Known for its majestic scenery, outdoor adventures, and wildlife, Estes Park is definitely one of the best places to visit in Colorado.
+Known for its majestic scenery, outdoor adventures, and wildlife, Estes Park is a stunning place to visit in Colorado.

 The main street of Estes Park is perfect to spend the day exploring.
 There are numerous boutique shops and great restaurants.